lua-rocks/core-deprecated/lib/luapi/file/readme.md

 ### get_type `(function)`

-Try to get access to type in this file by path
+Try to get access to type in this file by path.

 Arguments: